ARCHIVES OF PIANOFORTE MAKERS

 In 1899, Palmer & Booth established an iron foundry, at Mildmay Ironworks.
 (Picture courtesy Derek Argent.)
 In 1907, the name changed to Booth & Brookes Ltd., and at a time when pianos were using increasing amounts of cast iron, Booth & Brookes rapidly became known as the leading makers of iron frames for pianos, and were the largest employers in Burnham.
 The company ceased trading in 1980, and although Foundry Lane still exists, the foundry itself has been demolished.
-I had contacted them years ago, they simply said they had no archive material, but some of it has survived, and is now kept at the Essex Record Office in Chelmsford.
+Some of their archive material has survived, and is now kept at the Essex Record Office in Chelmsford.
 A hardback volume of their drawings, surprisingly done on ruled pages, seems to begin in 1911, each drawing occupying less than a quarter of a double page, as if they were leaving space for something else.
 The list of firms for whom they supplied frames reads like a "Who's Who" of the piano trade, and it might be easier to say who they DIDN'T make frames for.
 The person who kept the book wrote quite clearly, but was not good or consistent at spelling, so some of the names are not easy to interpret.

-The list includes Ajello, Alexander, Allison, Chas.
-Baker, Bansall, Barnes, Bell, Bentley, Boyd, Brasted, Brinsmead, British Piano Co., Broadwood, Brock, Challen, Chappell, Collard, Cramer, Cremona, Crowley, Danemann, Dodson, Drannek, Eavestaff, Edmond, Elysian, Forrester, Foulston, Gamble, Garratt, Garrick, Gilbert, Gladman, Godfrey, Hickey, Hilton, Hopkinson, Hulbert & Jones, Justin Browne, Kemble, Kennard, Kessels, Kirkman, Lambert, Langbein, Lohamans, Marrington, Marshall, Mignon, Monington & Weston, Morley, Mortons, Newsame, Osbert, Papps, Parker, Radinor, Ralph, Richton, Rogers, Royal Singer, Rushworth & Dreaper, Russell, Sames, Seeger or Seager, Shipman, Squire, Steck, Strohmenger, Supertone, Taylor, Triumph, Upton Gill, Vincent, Wallas, Weber, Wheatland, Windover, Witton, etc..
+The shortlist that I made from the many pages includes Ajello, Alexander, Allison, Chas.
+Baker, Bansall, Barnes, Bell, Bentley, Boyd, Brasted, Brinsmead, British Piano Co., Broadwood, Brock, Challen, Chappell, Collard, Cramer, Cremona, Crowley, Danemann, Dodson, Drannek, Eavestaff, Edmond, Elysian, Forrester, Foulston, Gamble, Garratt, Garrick, Gilbert, Gladman, Godfrey, Hickey, Hilton, Hopkinson, Hulbert & Jones, Justin Browne, Kemble, Kennard, Kessels, Kirkman, Lambert, Langbein, Lohamans, Marrington, Marshall, Mignon, Monington & Weston, Morley, Mortons, Newsame, Osbert, Papps, Parker, Radinor, Ralph, Richton, Rogers, Royal Singer, Rushworth & Dreaper, Russell, Sames, Seager or Seeger, Shipman, Squire, Steck, Strohmenger, Supertone, Taylor, Triumph, Upton Gill, Vincent, Wallace, Weber, Wheatland, Windover, Witton, etc..
 It is interesting that the Bentley name appeared so early.

 Booth & Brookes' foundry mark is a harp, as shown above.
 BB on an iron frame sometimes indicates Brasted Bros. pianos, but some others may possibly be Booth & Brookes frames.